CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/Deploy-CMS-and-SRN-in-CenturyLink-Cloud.md

 {{{

-  "title": "Deploy CMS and SRN in CenturyLink Cloud",
+  "title": "Deploy CMS and SRN in Lumen Cloud",

   "date": "05-04-2017",